ShutterZor/ShutterZor.github.io/_pages/stata.md

 ## OneClick

-- Description: oneclick[^1] —— Helps you to quickly screen for control variables that keep the explanatory variables at a certain level of significance.
+- Description: oneclick —— Helps you to quickly screen for control variables that keep the explanatory variables at a certain level of significance.

 - Install: *ssc install oneclick* from Stata or click [here](https://github.com/ShutterZor/StataOneClick) to get the source codes.